 Before we move on to any other solutions, it’s important to note that you should not punish your cat for habits that come naturally to her.

 She won’t understand your reaction to her behavior and could lash out at you in retaliation for your unexpected response.

-Keep a thick, soft blanket or towel nearby and place it on your lap before your cat climbs on.
+Keep a thick, soft blanket or towel nearby and place it on your lap before your cat climbs on it.

 This has the benefit of allowing you to enjoy your cat’s affection without the pain of her claws digging into your flesh.

-Keeping on top of trimming your cat’s claws may be enough to stop kneading being a painful experience.
+Keeping on top of trimming your cat’s claws may be enough to stop kneading, a painful experience.

 If the claws don’t end in sharp points, they will be less likely to scratch or puncture your skin.